Toronto Wolfpack’s dream of Super League was finally realised with victory over Featherstone Rovers in last year’s Championship Grand Final.

-Under a new head coach, the Wolfpack are fancied to challenge for a Super League place again next season, but the ‘Toronto project’ continues to divide opinion.
+Following the signature of Sonny Bill Williams, and the retention of a hugely talented squad players, the Wolfpack are fancied to more than hold their own in Super League next season, but the ‘Toronto project’ continues to divide opinion.

 Crowds that are regularly in excess of 7,000 prove that there is interest in the product, though many fans in the UK argue that the sport can’t sustain trans-continental expansion while so many grassroots clubs struggle.